Olvilock/nvim/README.md

-# neovim-config
+# My old config
-My neovim config
+This config is mostly copied from ThePrimeagen/init.lua